 His poem "Ancestor" was chosen by Philip Metres for the 2015 AWP Intro Journal Award.
 His poems also received the 2015 Editor's Choice Award from Bamboo Ridge Journal and the 2014 Academy of American Poet’s Prize for the University of Hawai‘i.
 His poem "Dove" appears in Best American Poetry 2015.
 Other poems and translations appear in journals such as Quarterly West, Guernica, The Collagist, The Journal, Prairie Schooner, Crab Orchard Review, Drunken Boat, small axe, The Asian American Literary Review, Great River Review, and PANK.
 He has received several Pushcart Prize and Best of the Net nominations.

 Rajiv holds a BA from the University of Florida in religious studies, an MSEd in Teaching English to Speakers of Other Languages from Long Island University, Brooklyn, and an MFA in poetry and literary translation from Queens College, CUNY where he was Editor in Chief of Ozone Park Literary Journal.
 While in New York working as a public school teacher, Rajiv also produced the nationally broadcast radio show KAVIhouse on JusPunjabi (2012-2013).
-Currently a PhD candidate at the University of Hawai’i where he writes about colonial era anti-sodomy laws, plastic, and humpback whales.
+He received his PhD in English from the University of Hawai’i and is currently Translations Editor at Waxwing Journal an teaches in the BFA/MFA program in the Writing, Literature, and Publishing department at Emerson College.